-- iii.
-Screening - (a) Screening fences are required for the storage of compost, mulch and similar items. - (b) Storage piles shall not exceed six feet in height and shall be screened from view from all public streets. - (c) Storage of these items shall not be visible from the ground level of any adjacent residential property or public street. - (d) Open security fencing shall be allowed for all Production Areas, provided, however, that fences in the front yard shall comply with the City's design requirements for fences and walls. - iv.
-Parking - (a) Minimum parking: 1 space per 5,000 sq. ft. of growing or storage area - (b) Maximum parking: 1 space per 2,500 sq. ft. of growing or storage area.
+- (i) Screening fences are required for the storage of compost, mulch and similar - (ii) Storage piles shall not exceed six feet in height and shall be screened from view from all public streets. - (iii) Storage of these items shall not be visible from the ground level of any adjacent residential property or public street. - (iv) Open security fencing shall be allowed for all Production Areas, provided, however, that fences in the front yard shall comply with the City's design requirements for fences and walls.